Digiweb

-Digiweb is a telecommunications company in Ireland, supplying business and consumer broadband and web hosting.
+Digiweb is a telecommunications company in Ireland, supplying business and consumer broadband and web hosting, and a group of companies in the telecoms and technology sectors.

-Digiweb is 100% Irish-owned and run, and is headquartered in Dundalk, County Louth, with its technical, installation and sales offices in Dublin.
-In May 2013, it acquired the British telecommunications company Viatel.
+The company is 100% Irish-owned and run, and is headquartered in Dundalk, County Louth, with its technical, installation and sales offices in Dublin.

+History

+Digiweb was founded on 21 March 1997.
+In May 2013, it acquired the UK-based telecommunications company Viatel, a part of a larger group.

 Broadband services

 Home broadband

 Digiweb offer a variety of broadband services in Ireland: Metro Wireless Broadband (broadband and phone since 2005), mobile broadband (during 2007), DSL, VDSL (over standard phone lines), Fibre broadband, and satellite broadband.

-The main wireless broadband service offers various broadband packages from 5 Mb/s down/1 Mb up (economy service) to 30 Mb down/1 Mb up (premium service).
+The main wireless broadband service offers various broadband packages from 5 Mbit/s down/1 Mb up (economy service) to 30 Mb down/1 Mb up (premium service).
 Transceiver locations are available in all major cities – Dublin, Cork, Limerick, Galway, Waterford, Kilkenny – as well as a dozen or so towns around Ireland including Drogheda, Dundalk and Letterkenny.
 The service requires line-of-sight to the transceiver location and is offered up to 10 km from the point-of-service; this limit was set under the original Comreg licence conditions, but is also a limitation of the system for adequate performance in heavy rain.
 Metro uses DOCSIS 2.0 over microwave frequencies.
-Digiweb are also testing a DOCSIS 3.0 platform supporting speeds in excess of 100 Mb/s.
+Digiweb are also testing a DOCSIS 3.0 platform supporting speeds in excess of 100 Mbit/s.

 A smaller-scale wireless broadband service (using Airspan) is offered in smaller towns around the country.

 As Digiweb offer a phone service without the Eircom copper pair, they are one of the few competitors along to Eircom's fixed line voice service.